 Color Through Film History

-These aspects can be measured, together with other variables of a film, to create a movie’s custom emotional fingerprint.
+Midsommar (2019) The filmmaker can play with these components to change the look and feel of his film.
+In the film Midsommar (Aster, 2019), desaturated and overexposed shots contribute to the overall dreamlike feel of the film.
+Read our article about the movie Midsummer here These aspects can be measured, together with other variables of a film, to create a movie’s custom emotional fingerprint.
 Such data can be used by OTT services to make sure the right type of content is presented to the viewer at an optimal time.
-The more knowledge an OTT service has of their viewers and in turn what kind of emotional states they enjoy in the content they consume, the more opportunities are there to reduce churn.
+The more knowledge an OTT service has of its viewers and in turn, what kind of emotional states they enjoy in the content they consume, the more opportunities are there to reduce churn.
 By comparing one fingerprint with another it is now easier to present the user with similar content to what they already enjoy.

 How Color Is Used In Movies

 Color is a key aspect of cinematic expression, whether it be to represent a certain emotion and its intensity, to make your main actress stand out or to highlight certain details for a stronger emotional impact. nhttps://www.youtube.com/watch?v=-S7UInq8cRQ